 Pengelstein is an intermediate peak with short trails dropping to the west and a long piste into Kirchberg.
 The Kirchberg piste is a good morning sun route.

 For a long uninterrupted slope try the Niedere Fleckalm, which in the morning is uncrowded and offers a very fast gondola.
 In the afternoon stick to the Ehrenbachhöhe, which provides a variety of terrain from intermediate to challenging.
 The Giggling (33), (off Griesalm (23) from the top of the Steinbergkogel bowl) is one of the longest runs and a good way to end the day.
 At the bottom walk to the bus stop, find a cab or stop in for a drink at one of the bars.

-Piste skiing in Kitzbühel and Kirchberg is mostly intermediate with a few blacks, there are enough smooth, cruising pistes for the beginner and lower intermediate to keep harmony in any mixed-skill group.
+Piste skiing in Kitzbühel and Kirchberg is mostly intermediate with a few blacks, however, there are enough smooth, cruising pistes for the beginner and intermediate to keep harmony in any mixed-skill group.

-Expert skiers, except those concentrating on their times down the Hahnenkamm or the Gaisberg above Kirchberg, should ski on something more challenging than the prepared pistes.
+Expert skiers can either concentrate on their times down the Hahnenkamm or the Gaisberg above Kirchberg.
+Or should ski on something more challenging than the prepared pistes.
 Guides can take serious skiers on off-piste expeditions from Kitzbühel or Kirchberg that will delight even the most hardened experts.